FIDO2 Reset

 Fido2Session

 method for performing the entire operation.
-Instead, you must send a series of lower-level commands described below.
+Instead, you must use a lower-level command class as described below.

 Steps